ChaofanChen/ORCSimulator/README.md

 ## License

-Copyright 2021 Francesco Witte, Chaofan Chen
+Copyright (c) 2021 Francesco Witte, Chaofan Chen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in